Anaheim Dog Bites Lawyer

 Puncture Wounds & Lacerations

-A dog's pointed teeth can cause deep puncture wounds or create jagged lacerations that tear through the skin and damage the soft tissue beneath.
-These types of wounds can bleed significantly, carry a high risk of infection, often need stitches to close, and may result in permanent scarring.
+A dog’s sharp teeth can create deep puncture wounds or ragged tears that break the skin and damage the underlying tissue.
+Such injuries often bleed profusely, have a high potential for infection, may need sutures, and can result in permanent scarring.

 Infections & Soft-Tissue Damage